-The DMP will be updated every six months by the INESC TEC's data steward, João Aguiar Castro, hereafter referred to as DMP manager.
+The DMP will be regularly updated by the INESC TEC's data steward, João Aguiar Castro, hereafter referred to as DMP manager.
 Compliance with the DMP will be assessed by the DMP manager together with the project coordinators.
+A session dedicated to the DMP will be tacking place on May 15, 2024, to raise the awareness of the project partners about the need to update the DMP with relevant information about the datasets the project is producing and how these datasets can be shared.
+The content of this session will be made available in the TRUST-AI Zenodo community (see section 3.1).

-Data summary
+2. Data summary